BlanketSet -- A clinical real-world in-bed action recognition and qualitative semi-synchronised MoCap dataset: Introduction

 \section{Introduction}

-Human motion analysis in video has recently seen drastic improvements due to advances in Deep Learning (DL).
+Human motion analysis in videos has recently seen drastic improvements due to advances in Deep Learning (DL).
 However, almost all the research in this area was focused on the most general context of people standing up without any occlusions.
-Furthermore, the difficulties of generalizing DL systems beyond the domains of their training datasets, means these results have not translated to clinical scenarios where the patients being analyzed are lying in beds with blankets occluding them.
-In order to bridge this domain gap, we provide an opportunity to transfer the improvements attained in more general contexts to these clinical ones by introducing BlanketSet.
-BlanketSet is a dataset consisting of 405 RGB-IR-D recordings of 14 participants performing 8 different movement sequences in a hospital bed.
+This, paired with the difficulty of generalizing DL models beyond the domains of their training datasets, means that human motion analysis for patients in bed is sorely lacking when compared with more common scenarios.

+In order to bridge this domain gap, we introduce BlanketSet, an action recognition dataset of people in a hospital bed which consists of 405 RGB-IR-D recordings of 14 participants performing 8 different movement sequences.

 Each recording was repeated 3 times with different levels of blanket occlusion, so it can be used not just for action recognition, but also for qualitative evaluation of human motion analysis systems.
-As an example of this second use case, we used BlanketSet to evaluate the pipeline implemented in \cite{blanketgen} and found that it improved the performance of a DL human pose estimation system with statistical significance when full-body blanket occlusions were present.
+Even though there are no ground truth poses or body shapes, the actions are carried out in a semi-synchronized manner, as described in (\ref{sequences}).
+As an example of this second use case, in this work we used BlanketSet to evaluate the real-world performance of the pipeline implemented in \cite{blanketgen} and found that BlanketGen improved the performance of a DL human pose estimation system with statistical significance when full-body blanket occlusions were present in the real world.